MicrosoftDocs/dynamics-365-customer-engagement/ce/omnichannel/supervisor/omnichannel-insights-dashboard.md

 **Negative Sentiment**

 Negative sentiment is expressed by the customer when they are disappointed with the support interaction.
 These can be cases where the customer is describing their problem and are frustrated or unhappy because of how it is currently impacting them.
-For something to be scored with negative sentiment the words need to **clearly convey that the user is unhappy, disappointed, frustrated,** etc.
+For something to be scored with negative sentiment the words need to clearly convey that the user is unhappy, disappointed, and frustrated.

 **Neutral Sentiment**